peidong-hu/spring-boot2-aws/README.md

     multi_attach_vol_size: (optional); Integer.
 Used to specify the size in GB of the shared IO1 vol. Defaults to 4GB!
 (AWS access min 4GB for IO1 volume, can't be set to 3GB as default)

     ami_id: (optional); String.
 Used to specify the AMI used for the nodes.
 Defaults to Ubuntu 18.04 server

+## Design and implementation

+##### This service follows typical Springboot RESTFUL service design which include, Swagger-ui as the view, Controller as the api endpoint control, Service as the component handling business logic and Model as the entity modeling layer.
+These are the java packages which represent each layer,
+    1. package org.its.rest.controller (api endpoint control layer)
+    2. package org.its.service (service layer)
+    3. package org.its.model (entity model layer)
+    4. package org.its.service.job (backend job which periodically create/attach volumes to instances)
+    5. package org.its.config (help spring to configure/wiring component/service/controller)

 ## Missing bonus features